- Urban Planning Admission Requirements and Application Procedures

 - Curriculum Vitae

-- Portfolio: For architects only, at least five (5) examples of architectural work accomplished in school and in practice demonstrating creativity and imagination.
-All applicants interested in the urban design concentration may wish to submit such a portfolio.
-Portfolios are not to exceed 8½" x 11" in size.
+- Portfolio: For architects and landscape architects only, a portfolio containing at least five (5) examples of design work accomplished in school and in practice demonstrating creativity and imagination.
+Portfolios are not to exceed 8½" x 11" (or A4) in size.

 Awards and Financial Assistance

 The School offers several fellowships and supports student applications to external grants from provincial and federal agencies.
-For information regarding awards and financial assistance, please refer to the Graduate Fellowships and Awards Calendar available at www.mcgill.ca/students/courses/calendars.
+For information regarding awards and financial assistance, please refer to the Graduate and Postdoctoral Studies website at www.mcgill.ca/gps/funding.